Halisiphonia: Description

 Species of this deep-water genus are distinguished by a boundary that separates their stalk-like pedicel from their hydrotheca.
 They have a relatively imperceptible diaphragm, making them similar in appearance to colonies of hydrozoans of the genus Lafoea.
 Originally, members of this species were not described as having a diaphragm, but upon reexamination, a thin and membranous one was found.
 The long pedicels, around 11mm on average, of the species comprising Halisiphonia make them visually distinct from other members of the family Hebellidae.
 The gonotheca, thought to be similar in all species comprising Halisiphonia, has been better studied in H. arctica, where it is described as laterally compressed and pear-shaped.
 It is connected to the hydrorhiza of the organism via a smaller pedicel.
 Like other cnidarians, various species of Halisiphonia are described as having nematocysts, with H. prolifica having up to four different types.
 This is an interesting distinguishing feature from the closely related H. antarctica, which only has two different types of nematocysts.

 Life Stages and Reproduction

 The species of the genus Halisiphonia are found in stolonal colonies.
 The presence of a gonotheca suggests the presence of a gonangia, which is the structure through which hydrozoans are able to asexually reproduce.
-The gonotheca of H. artica were found to have medusa buds, which morphologically resembled the free medusa of species of the genus Hebella, suggesting similarities between the two genuses.
+The gonotheca of H. artica were found to have medusa buds, which morphologically resembled the free medusa of species of the genus Hebella, suggesting similarities between the two genera.
 There is not much known about the free medusa life stage of Halisiphonia.